marko-js/jest/README.md

 ## Test both server & browser

-The above configurations all set `browser: true`, for many Marko projects you may have a mix of server and browser components.
+For many Marko projects you may have a mix of server and browser components.
 You can test all of these with Jest by using the [projects configuration](https://jestjs.io/docs/en/configuration#projects-array-string-projectconfig) [like this project does](./blob/master/jest.config.js)!
+Simply make sure to use `@marko/jest/preset/node` and `@marko/jest/preset/browser` according to the test environment.

 **jest.config.js**